Can You Keep A Tortoise In A Fish Tank? A Complete Guide

 We provide some guidelines for keeping your pet healthy and happy while living in a home that doesn’t meet what’s considered standard requirements for their species.

-The answer is yes.
-At least the species of large tortoise can swim if necessary.
+The answer is yes, at least this species of large tortoises can swim if necessary.

 They are also fast swimmers when in water, with reports of these animals reaching speeds of 10 km/h.